 You can specify information details at the language and locale level for each of your Actions projects.

 By default, your browser language will be pre-selected in the language drop-down when you create a new project.
-You can add additional language support to your project by clicking the gear icon next to Overview and selecting the Languages tab.
+You can add additional language support to your project by clicking the options more_vert icon, choose Project settings, and select the Languages tab.
 Click the check box next to each additional language you want to support.

-You can configure metadata such as the Action’s name and description for each language in your project, by following these steps:
+After selecting additonal languages, you can configure metadata, such as the Action’s name and description, for each language in your project.